4 Shower Waterproofing systems for tile showers

 Moisture barrier or Waterproofing membrane?

-A lot of times these are used behind cement backer board and mortar “mud” walls.
-It’s a minimal waterproofing system and would be used in areas like vertical shower walls and areas that don’t require more heavy duty shower waterproofing systems.
+Oftentimes, they are installed behind cement backer board and mortar “mud” walls.
+It’s more of a minimal waterproofing system and would be used in areas like vertical shower walls and areas that don’t require more heavy-duty shower waterproofing systems.

 For more information on waterproofing the critical areas in a shower see my post: